University of Botswana

 The University of Botswana (UB) was established in 1982, as the first institution of higher education in Botswana.
 The university currently has three campuses: one in the capital city Gaborone, one in Francistown, and another in Maun.
-The University of Botswana is divided into six faculties: Business, Education, Engineering, Humanities, Health Sciences, Science and Social Sciences and the Sir Ketumile Masire Teaching Hospital.
+The University of Botswana is divided into 8 faculties: Business, Education, Engineering, Humanities, Health Sciences, Medicine, Science and Social Sciences and the Sir Ketumile Masire Teaching Hospital.
 UB is ranked 1201–1500 in the world and 21st in sub-Saharan Africa in the 2024 Times Higher Education World University Ranking.

 History

 UB began as a part of a larger university system known as UBBS, or the University of Bechuanaland (Botswana), Basotoland (Lesotho), and Swaziland; which was founded in 1964 to reduce the three countries' reliance on tertiary education in apartheid-era South Africa.
 After Botswana and Lesotho became independent in 1966, the university was called the University of Botswana, Lesotho, and Swaziland (UBLS).

 In 1975 Lesotho withdrew from the partnership and established its own national university.
 For several years a joint University of Botswana and Swaziland existed until in the early 1980s the university was amicably divided into two separate national universities.
 It was at the time of Lesotho's initial withdrawal that Botswana, which was among the poorest nations in the world, started the One Man, One Beast (motho le motho kgomo) movement.
 This fundraising campaign formally known as the Botswana University Campus Appeal (BUCA) was spearheaded by the late President Sir Seretse Khama in 1976.
 The campaign was launched to raise money for the construction of the Botswana Campus of the University of Botswana and Swaziland.

 BUCA followed in the wake of unilateral nationalisation of a joint-university campus facility in Roma by the Lesotho government.
 Batswana (People of Botswana) and other stakeholders made contributions of all types (including cash, cattle, grain, eggs, etc.) towards accomplishing the set target of one million rand.
 By 1982, the University of Botswana became a reality and remains the oldest institution of higher education in the country.
 The One Man, One Beast (motho le motho kgomo) movement endures today on the university's main statue located in front of the new library.